 Here’s the latest date and cities we’ll be visiting.
 Come hug and eat together.

 Where to buy the book online?
-Here’s also a list of some great independent bookstores in your area.
+Here’s also a list of some great independent bookstores in areas we’ve visited.
 Please support them!
-And you can visit our Book Signing/Tour Page Here.

 - 1 teaspoon baking powder